wp-plugins/plugnedit/readme.txt

 = Privacy? =

-Plugnedit stores your web address when you visit, we do not collect names address or emails phone, etc. We only store your blog address as your session to our site.
+Plugnedit stores your web address when you visit, we do not collect names, address, emails, phone, etc. We only store your blog address as your session to our site and temp file for links & page load.
+The page load file is for Video and Flash, some browser will not allow these items to be imported and must be loaded locally.

 = I need help with this ? =